British Rail Class 86: Model railways

 will then join the Heljan range in 2023.

-In N gauge, a model was made briefly by Lima as E3185 in Electric Blue livery; however, this model was too short and has not been available new for many years.
+In British N gauge, a model was made briefly by Lima as E3185 in Electric Blue livery; however, this model was too short and has not been available new for many years.
 A more accurate model is made by Dapol and is available in a variety of liveries.
+The Dapol model was introduced in 2010.